 Today is a “down day”, meaning we have no daytime activities planned, so the group can relax and do what they want.
 I catch up with my social media and email, and work on my journal entries.
 My blog is still behind – the last entry was for Victoria-Seattle – the first days of my travels, but at least I now have the material to write those blog posts.

-It is my turn on the imaging telescope this evening, but when John and Garry try to take some flat frames before sunset, the sensor ices up.
+It is my turn on the imaging telescope this evening, but when we try to take some flat frames before sunset, the sensor ices up.
 This means the desiccant inside the CCD camera is saturated with moisture, and needs to be baked so it dries out to make it effective again.
-This delays my imaging session of M1 the Crab Nebula by an hour and a half, however I am imaging on the 20” Newtonian Astrograph by 9:20PM and wind up my run just after midnight.
+Dealing with this issue delays my imaging session of M1 the Crab Nebula by an hour and a half, however I am imaging on the 20” Newtonian Astrograph by 9:20PM and wind up my run just after midnight.
 Without a doubt, this is my best image of the Crab Nebula.
 The detail within the object is fantastic, and this is the first time I’ve imaged the green fringe around the nebula!
 My observing report

 After my arrival this morning in Tucson aboard the Amtrak Sunset Limited train from Los Angeles, I rent a car from Enterprise for the next two weeks and then drive to my friend’s ranch.
 I drive east out of Tucson on the I-10 freeway, stopping in Benson to pick up a few groceries before driving the rest of the way to the ranch.
 It takes me about a half hour driving on dirt & gravel roads through the Dragoon Mountain Ranch, which is 8,400 acres (13 sqmi) in total.